 - Employers must give employees at least six months' notice of their retirement date.

 - Employees can request working beyond compulsory retirement, which employers will have a 'duty to consider'.
 There is no compulsion on employers to extend employment beyond the statutory retirement date (based on 65 years of age), provided a lawful retirement procedure has been properly followed.
 Employees have the right to appeal a refusal by the employer to extend employment beyond an intended retirement date.
 Age discrimination law relating to retirement involves some complexity, but basically provides for people to be treated fairly and according to proper legitimate policies, rather than the situation which existed before (UK 2006 legislation) whereby a person older than retirement age effectively had no usual rights to a fair dismissal.
-Now people do, regardless of age.
+Now people do, regardless of how old they are.

 - Recruiting or rejecting anyone for a job or vocational training on the basis of age is unlawful.
 This obviously has implications for advertising, job application forms, short-listing, interviewing, selection, training of interviewers, documentation and record-keeping.
 Implications also extend to the way you brief and manage agencies which provide any of these recruitment services to you.